apache/couchdb/src/docs/src/api/server/common.rst

     :synopsis: Returns system-level server version informations

-    The ``_versions`` resource returns a JSON object containing various system-level informations for the running server.
+    The ``_versions`` resource returns a JSON object containing various system-level information for the running server.

+    Optionally, if a ``clouseau`` search node is detected, its version will also be displayed.

     The literal string ``_local`` serves as an alias for the local node name, so for all stats URLs, ``{node-name}`` may be replaced with ``_local``, to